Mixing, segregation, and collapse transitions of interacting copolymer rings: The model

 \section{The model}

-The pair of self-avoiding lattice polygons have total length $2n$, and each has length $n$, both embedded in the cubic lattice, $\mathcal Z^3$.
+The pair of self-avoiding lattice polygons has total length $2n$, and each has length $n$, both embedded in the cubic lattice, $\mathcal Z^3$.
 The polygons are also mutually avoiding and each has a root vertex placed such that the two roots are one lattice unit distance apart.
 We label the two polygons A and B and this setup can either describe two polymer rings linked together by a single chemical bond or a diblock copolymer with a figure eight connectivity.

 Mutual interactions between the two polygons are \emph{mutual contacts} (pairs of vertices $(v_A\in A,v_B\in B)$ such that the distance between $v_A$ and $v_B$ is one lattice unit).
-As above, there is an interaction energy $\epsilon_m$ for each mutual contact, and the total interaction energy associated with a given configuration having $k_m$ mutual contacts is $E_m = \epsilon_m k_m$.
+As above, there is an interaction energy $\epsilon_{AB}$ for each mutual contact, and the total interaction energy from mutual contacts when a given configuration has $k_m$ mutual contacts is $E_m = \epsilon_{AB} k_m$.
 In addition, each block is also subject to an effective self-attraction due to the quality of the solvent.
-By defining a \emph{contact} within block A as a pair of non-consecutive vertices that are a unit distance apart, we have $E_A = \epsilon_A k_A$ where $\epsilon_A<0$ is an effective attractive energy associated with each contact within block $A$ and $k_A$ is the number of such contacts.
-Similarly, for block $B$ we have $E_B = \epsilon_B k_B$ with $\epsilon_B<0$.
+By defining a \emph{contact} within block A as a pair of non-consecutive vertices that are a unit distance apart, we have $E_A = \epsilon_{AA} k_A$ where $\epsilon_{AA}<0$ is an effective attractive energy associated with each contact within block $A$ and $k_A$ is the number of such contacts.
+Similarly, for block $B$ we have $E_B = \epsilon_{BB} k_B$ with $\epsilon_{BB}<0$.